-The recent shooting of the First Baptist Church of Sutherland Springs has resurfaced the conversation of gun control.
+The recent shooting of the First Baptist Church in Sutherland Springs, Texas, has brought the conversation of gun control back to the forefront.

 An article from the New York Times reports that the Air Force did not enter Kelley’s court martial in a federal database used for background checks.
-If that was put in the database, it would have prevented him from purchasing the guns.
+If that had been put in the database, it would have prevented him from purchasing the guns.

 Certain weapons that are offered in gun stores, such as assault rifles, should not be allowed to be purchased at these stores.
 This regulation would reduce the legal purchasing of these weapons and would heighten the price of the weapons, therefore making them harder to purchase.